algorithmiaio/algorithms-for-webdevs-ebook/chapters/nudity-detection.md

     }
 });
 ```
 As you can see in the above code sample, the input that we are sending to the algorithm through the API call is a URL to an image.
 Replace this with the URL to any image of your liking to get a feel for how the algorithm works.
-You should see that the code will return: `Nude: Confidence: 99%` or `Not Nude: Confidence: 99%`.
-You can then evaluate the string to come to a conclusion inside your application about whether or not the image is nude and how confident you are.
+You should see that the `output.result` will return: `{ nude: 'true', confidence: 1 }`.
+You can then evaluate the JSON to determine inside your application about whether or not the image is nude and how confident you are.

 Note that the API key should be modified to match your data.